doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. **random_Golden_saint_weapon**
 1. **random_Golden_saint_shield**

+If you installed the quest mod "Scrolls of the Nine Barriers" you will additionally need to delete this "Lev Item" entry:
+1. **random_scroll_all**

 Save the edited plugin by choosing "save as" and overwriting the original plugin.
 In Wrye Mash's Mods Tab, ensure the **multipatch.esp plugin** is at the bottom of your load order (i.e. last). **NOTE:** You will have to do this each time you regenerate your multipatch.

 ### Merged Objects